junxit/us-congress-bills-114/bill.md

   >     - **(iii)** promulgate program guidelines—
   >       - **(I)** to certify and integrate regional associations into the System; and
   >       - **(II)** to provide regional coastal and ocean observation data that meet the needs of user groups from the respective regions;
-  >     - **(iv)** have the authority to enter into and oversee contracts, leases, grants or cooperative agreements with non-Federal assets, including regional information coordination entities, to support the purposes of this chapter on such terms as the Administrator deems appropriate;
+  >     - **(iv)** have the authority to enter into and oversee contracts, leases, grants, or cooperative agreements with non-Federal assets, including regional information coordination entities, to support the purposes of this chapter on such terms as the Administrator deems appropriate;
   >     - **(v)** implement and maintain a merit-based, competitive funding process to support non-Federal assets, including the development and maintenance of a network of Regional Coastal Observing Systems, and develop and implement a process for the periodic review and evaluation of the regional associations;
   >     - **(vi)** provide opportunities for competitive contracts and grants for demonstration projects to design, develop, integrate, deploy, maintain, and support components of the System;
-  >     - **(vii)** establish and maintain efficient and effective administrative procedures for allocation of funds among contractors, grantees, and non-Federal assets, including regional associations in a timely manner;
+  >     - **(vii)** establish and maintain efficient and effective administrative procedures for the timely allocation of funds among contractors, grantees, and non-Federal assets, including regional associations;
   >     - **(viii)** develop and implement a process for the periodic review and evaluation of the Regional Coastal Observing Systems;
   >     - **(ix)** formulate an annual process by which gaps in observation coverage or needs for capital improvements of Federal assets and non-Federal assets of the System are—
   >       - **(I)** identified by the regional associations described in the System Plan, the Administrator, or other members of the System; and